paulallies/javascript_dependency_injection/readme.md

 module.exports = postDataSource;
 ```
-The Datasource module depends directly on third a party lib as shown in the require statement. <i>(nedb is an embedded persistent database for Node.
+The Datasource uses on third a party lib as shown in the require statement. <i>(nedb is an embedded persistent database for Node.
 API is a subset of MongoDB)</i>

 ## 2. PostRepository